Bridging the Gap Between Indexing and Retrieval for Differentiable Search Index with Query Generation: Results

+We start by discussing the effectiveness of the proposed DSI-QG framework on the mono-lingual retrieval task; recall that these experiments are based on the NQ 320k English mono-lingual retrieval dataset.

-In Table~\ref{table1}, we report the Hits scores of baselines and our DSI-QG methods.
-Recall that MS MARCO 100k is a mono-lingual retrieval dataset and XORQA 100k is a cross-lingual retrieval dataset.
-For docTquery and DSI-QG, we generate 10 queries for each document in MS MARCO 100k and 70 queries for XORQA 100k (10 for each language).
-We also initialize DSI and DSI-QG models with T5/mT5-base (200M/580M) and T5/mT5-large (800M/1.2B) to explore the impact of different model sizes.
+Table~\ref{table1} contains the Hits scores of the baselines and our DSI-QG methods on NQ 320k.
+For BM25 + docTquery and DSI-QG, we first generated $n=100$ queries for each document; then we ranked them using the cross-encoder ranker and select only the top $m=50$ queries.
+This process thus resulted in 50 queries being used to represent each document.
+To explore the impact of different model sizes, we report the results for DSI and DSI-QG with T5-base (200M parameters) and T5-large (800M).

-Firstly, our results show that the original DSI model performs much worse on XORQA 100k than that of MS MARCO 100k.
-This is likely due to the data distribution mismatch problem being amplified by the language gap in the cross-lingual passage retrieval task.
-Even on the mono-lingual retrieval task, though, DSI performs much worse than other baselines.
-We note that our results contradict the results on the original DSI paper where DSI outperformed BM25 on the Natural Question dataset~\cite{kwiatkowski2019natural}.
-We think this may be because the document and queries in the NQ dataset are more similar to each other than in the MS MARCO dataset, thus the gap between indexing and retrieval input data is smaller.
+The results show that the original DSI method performs worse than other baselines, with the exception of DSI with T5 large which outperforms BM25 on both Hits scores and SEAL on Hits@1.
+BM25 with docT5query document augmentation, which is a simple and straightforward way of leveraging query generation, achieves the best Hits@1 among the baselines we consider.
+These results suggest that the existing autoregressive generation-based information retrieval methods are inferior to the considered baselines in the mono-lingual retrieval task.

-Secondly, our DSI-QG outperforms the original DSI model by a large margin on both datasets.
-In particular, DSI-QG achieves competitive effectiveness against other baselines on MS MARCO 100k and the best effectiveness on XORQA 100k.
-These results suggest that the query generation employed in DSI-QG can successfully address DSI's data distribution mismatch problem.
+On the other hand, our DSI-QG outperforms all baselines by a large margin on both Hits measures.
+Compared to the original DSI method, Hits@1 and Hits@10 improve by 132\% and 46\% for T5-base, and 83\% and 32\% for T5-large.
+This suggests that the query generation employed in DSI-QG successfully addresses the data distribution mismatch problem that afflicts the original DSI method.

+We further compare our results with those reported by~\citet{wangneural}, who developed the DSI-based technique in parallel with ours.
+On NQ320k they report their query-generation methods based on a docT5query fine-tuned on the dataset achieves Hits@10 values of 88.48 and 88.45 for the base and large backbones, respectively.
+This result supports the superiority of DSI models that exploit query generation, and confirms the backbone model size has minor influence on effectiveness.